 But what if you don't have or don't want to have a Hue Bridge?
+The good news is that you haven't hit a dead end.
 Thanks to the Hue bulbs' compatibility with the Zigbee standard, there are other ways to get access to your Hue bulbs, without all the official gear.
+Also for 2019 Philips Hue now has Bluetooth bulbs, giving you another way around the hub.

 It's worth pointing out that installing the Hue Bridge is the best way to go ‚ÄĒ it gives you the best, most reliable control over your Hue smart lights, and access to all the functionality of the Hue apps.
 If you want to do it differently though, read on.